fs-linguistics/fs-linguistics.github.io/pages/berufungskommission.md

 How does the hiring process work?

-They send an email and do stuff.
+They send an email and do important stuff.

 What do the student representatives do?